 Vanilla makes a perfect homemade gift idea for Christmas or a super SWEET hostess gift idea for Thanksgiving and other cool weather get-togethers.

-While fresh vanilla beans are one of the great pleasures of life, plain vanilla beans do get stale fast.
-They tend to be both difficult and expensive to find in local stores for just this reason.
+While fresh vanilla beans are one of the great pleasures of life, vanilla

 vanilla extract to last you all year long AND have several bottles for

 Below, I've put together what I hope is all the information you could possible use on making vanilla extract and giving it for gifts.

 After the recipe, I'll share a special little trick I learned from a chef, that you can use in your own kitchen or for a super unique homemade gift idea!
 So let's get started...

 I order my vanilla beans once a year, ordering enough to make vanilla extract for the whole year, along with several bottles for gift giving.

 Ordering vanilla beans online is by far the best deal and I recently learned that the less expensive Grade B vanilla beans are actually preferred for making extract with.

 Apparently, the fact that they are less moist and sticky than the Grade A vanilla beans is actually a good thing in this case... because it means they have less water and more concentrated oils in them.